francofin/readme-creator/Develop/README.md

   To Install necessary dependencies, please run npm install, be sure to be in the correct directory

   ```
-  python, django, bootstrap, node, npm
+  Python, Node, NPM, DJANGO, REACT
   ```

   ## Usage

-  Use as you see fit, please follow code of conduct
+  Public for the moment

   ## License

-  This project is covered under the MIT license.
-The project is also copyright of francofin 2020
+  This project is covered under the  license.
+The project is also copyright of francofin 2021

   ## Contributing
-  This project allows open collaboration and contributions, please email me first however to confirm your interest in contributing to this project.
-For more information on contributions please see (https://www.contributor-covenant.org/version/2/0/code_of_conduct/code_of_conduct.md)
+  This Project does not allow collaborations
-  Please see above
+  None

   ## Tests